-- Chapter 3: Reynaldo Manzanarez Radilla, a corporate attorney and compliance professional, profiles a successful compliance department.
+- Chapter 4: Reynaldo Manzanarez Radilla, a corporate attorney and compliance professional at Incode Technologies Inc, profiles a successful compliance department.
 While recognising that there is not a single formula for success, he analyses some of the fundamentals, including a strong tone at the top, a true team of professionals and adequate resourcing.
 He also explains how the compliance function must act as a trusted adviser to the business, operating cost-effectively and demonstrating its value.

-- Chapter 9: Matt Galvin of Anheuser-Busch InBev and Vincent M Walden of Alvarez & Marsal LLP articulate a provocative technological manifesto, illustrating in practical terms how a data-driven approach can and must revolutionise corporate compliance programmes.
+- Chapter 11: Matt Galvin, Jaime Muñoz and Dheeraj Thimmaiah of Anheuser-Busch InBev articulate a provocative technological manifesto, accelerated in part by the pandemic, and illustrate in practical terms how a data-driven approach can and must revolutionise corporate compliance programmes.
 The authors espouse benefits for programmes that leverage data science and analytics, including across risk assessments, internal investigations, and improvement generally of business performance and profitability.
 While recognising that companies will proceed in varying ways, the authors note opportunities involving automation and process optimisation, identification and harmonisation of data sets, and the application of rule-based tests and both supervised and unsupervised machine learning.

 Part 3 considers compliance as a business advantage.
 Although sometimes perceived solely as a cost centre, compliance undoubtedly can generate competitive advantages.
 The more businesses embrace this reality, the easier it sometimes becomes to change corporate culture and to convince management to invest accordingly.
 In particular:

-- Chapter 10: Carolina Goldenberg of Whirlpool Corporation and Jussara Rocha Tibério of Camargo Corrêa Infra explore the concept of selling integrity.
+- Chapter 12: Maria Ximena Garcia Roche and Jussara Rocha Tibério of Camargo Corrêa Infra explore the concept of selling integrity.
 They discuss ways to turn compliance into business strategy and use it to benefit the company.
 The authors detail various measures of a compliance programme’s effectiveness – including corporate governance, prevention, detection and correction – and suggest ways to evaluate a programme’s functioning relative to key performance indicators involving processes, culture and leadership.

 Part 4 turns to specific legislative and regulatory pressure points:

-- Chapter 15: A team from Philippi Prietocarrizosa Ferrero DU & Uría – Luis Fernando Macías Gómez, Alexander Acosta Jurado, María Paula González Espinel, Carolina Porras and Irene Salazar – addresses environmental and health and safety compliance.
+- Chapter 18: Luis Luis Fernando Macías Gómez, Carolina Porras and Alexander Acosta Jurado of Philippi Prietocarrizosa Ferrero DU & Uría address environmental and health and safety compliance.
 The authors share their perspective from Colombia, but also include examples from elsewhere in the region.
-Throughout the chapter, the authors outline why and how companies should carefully monitor changes in legislation, noting potential liabilities from failing to do so, and how demonstrating such compliance can help companies to win both public and private contracts.
+Throughout the chapter, the authors outline why and how companies should carefully monitor changes in legislation, noting potential liabilities from failing to do so and how demonstrating such compliance can help companies to win both public and private contracts.